Meaning of "independent sheikhdom under British protectorate

 a country on the northwestern coast of the Persian Gulf; population 2,692,500 (est. 2009); capital, Kuwait City; official language, Arabic.

-Ku·wait′i (- wā'tē) adj. & n.
+Kuwait'i (- wā'tē) adj. & n.

-1. (Placename) a state on the NW coast of the Persian Gulf: came under British protection in 1899 and gained independence in 1961; invaded by Iraq in 1990; liberated by US-led UN forces 1991 in the Gulf War: mainly desert.
-The economy is dependent on oil.
+1. (Placename) a state on the northwest coast of the Persian Gulf: it was under British protection in 1899 and became independent in 1961; invaded by Iraq in 1990; Released by UN forces led by the United States.
+1991 in the Gulf War: mainly desert.
+The economy depends on oil.
 Official language: Arabic.
 Official religion: Muslim.
-Currency: dinar.
-Capital: Kuwait.
+Currency: dinar Capital: Kuwait.
 Pop: 2 695 316 (2013 est).
-Area: 24 280 sq km (9375 sq miles)
+Area: 24 280 square kilometers (9375 square miles)

-2. (Placename) the capital of Kuwait: a port on the Persian Gulf.
+2. (place name) the capital of Kuwait: a port in the Persian Gulf.
 Pop: 1 225 000 (2005 est)

 1. a sovereign monarchy in NE Arabia, on the NW coast of the Persian Gulf: formerly a British protectorate.
-1,991,115; ab.
-8000 sq. mi.
-(20,720 sq. km).
+1,991,115; ab 8000 sq.
+My.
+(20,720 km2).